Civic activism in the face of prejudice I

 What would you do in Ruth's place?

 - 1. Troublemaking is unacceptable.
-I will intervene and demand that the whistlers and outshouters cease their activities immediately.
-Otherwise, I will promise to call the security guards.
+I will intervene and demand that the whistlers and out-shouters cease their activities immediately.
+If needed, I call for the security guards.

 - 2. I will intervene and speak up, urging everyone to be polite to each other.
 I will promise that everyone who wishes will have the floor in due order.